 Linux bash shell provides a lot of information into running applications.

-PATH is one of the most important one which is used to locate binary files and libraries.
-In some situations we may need to edit, add or remote some paths and locations from bash PATH variable.
-In this tutorial we will different use cases about these operations.
+PATH is one of the most important ones which is used to locate binary files and libraries.
+In some situations, we may need to edit, add or remove some paths and locations from the bash PATH variable.
+In this tutorial, we will differently use cases about these operations.

 Print Current PATH Variable

 PATH variable.
 This will print currently available paths in the

 As we can see in previous example paths are stored in a single line and delimited with

 : .
 Each entry is a separate path to search binaries and libraries.

 Add New Path